What you need to know about the CCL

 What is the CCL?

-The CCL taxes non-domestic properties and organisations on their energy usage.
+The CCL short for Climate Change Levy taxes non-domestic properties and organisations on their energy usage.
 It is charged on taxable commodities (gas, electric, petroleum, coal, lignite, and coke) supplied for lighting, heating, and power purposes to business customers in the industrial, commercial, agricultural, and public service sectors.
 It’s designed to encourage businesses to use less energy because, since the levy is applied on a per-kilowatt-hour basis, the main way to reduce the tax bill is to decrease energy consumption.

 At time of writing, the current CCL rate is 0.203m/kWh for natural gas and 0.583m/kWh for electricity.
 On 1st April 2019, this will go up to 0.339p/kWh for natural gas and 0.847p/kWh for electricity – a significant increase compared to increases in previous years.